 NHL playoffs odds and betting trends

-There have been just seven different Stanley Cup winners since 2009 with the Blackhawks winning thrice, the Penguins winning three times and Kings winning twice.
+There have been just seven different Stanley Cup winners since 2009 with the Blackhawks winning thrice, the Penguins winning three times, the Kings winning twice and the Lightning winning twice.

 Of the 10 teams to win the Cup since the 2004-05 lockout, only the Hurricanes (2005-06) and Blues (2018-19) have won after missing the playoffs the previous season.